Paying your rent

 Unless you have cleared your current rent arrears and the court costs by the date in the Court Order we will apply for a bailiff's warrant to evict you.

-You have the right to apply to the County Court to suspend the eviction.
-The County Court will give you a hearing date and an Income Recovery Officer from Tenancy Services will also attend.
-The Judge will decide whether the eviction is to go ahead.
+You have the right to apply to the County Court to suspend the eviction if you are a secure tenant.
+The County Court will set a hearing date.
+You will be required to attend the hearing and an Income Recovery Officer from the Council will also attend.
+The Judge will listen to you and the Council and decide whether the eviction is to go ahead.

 An introductory tenancy usually lasts for 12 months.
 We will monitor your rent account and contact you if you do not pay the rent on time.
-If you do not clear the rent account or make an arrangement and keep to this, you will be issued with a Notice of Proceedings.
+If you do not clear the rent account or make an arrangement and keep to this, you will be issued with a Notice of Proceedings for Possession.

 You have the right to request a review of our decision to serve the Notice.
 The request must be made within 14 days of the Notice being served.